sjml/drax/src/assets/pages/about.md

 ## Work in Progress
 Drax is still [being developed](https://github.com/sjml/drax).
-(Or maybe not; it could have died off by the time you read this.)
+(Or maybe not; it could have died off by the time you read this.
+Check the deployment date at the bottom of this page.)
 The point is, there are features incoming.

 Things to expect:
-* Better keyboard shortcuts.
+* Better keyboard shortcuts and overall UI polish.
 * An annotation system for collaboration.
 * Image uploading.
 * Live HTML rendered preview.